muratk3n/thirdwave/en/README.md

 # Tweets

-Yes students need to understand the individual pieces of every approach and how they are put together (that is how inno comes about), not just learn how to turn knobs on a ready-made black-box, prepackaged solution.
+Yes students need to understand the individual pieces of every approach and how they are put together (key to inno), not just learn how to turn knobs on a ready-made black-box, prepackaged solution.
 Demystify.

 Professor: "The simulation of non-trivial practical problems in fluid dynamics ... usually requires sophisticated tools.
 These tools often